Kay-YOSHI/Rust-1987-Econometrica-/README.md

 # Rust-1987-Econometrica-

 This repository contains MATLAB (ver.
-R2018b) files that replicate the estimation results in the paper "Optimal Replacement of GMC Bus Engines: An Empirical Model of Harold Zurcher," written by Rust, J. (1987).
+R2018b) files that replicate the estimation results in the paper "*Optimal Replacement of GMC Bus Engines: An Empirical Model of Harold Zurcher*" written by Rust, J. (1987).

-The code is based on the one provided by Su, C. and Judd, K. L. in the paper "Constrained Optimization Approaches to Estimation of Structural Models," (2012).
+The code is based on the one provided by Su, C. and Judd, K. L. in the paper "*Constrained Optimization Approaches to Estimation of Structural Models*" (2012).
 Although the authors used *KNITRO*, fee-charging constrained optimization solver, to solve a single-agent dynamic discrete choice model, I used the function *fmincon*, one of the MATLAB built-in functions and verified that the estimated parameters are close to the true parameters.